Woolly-at-EBI/ena_content_annotation/ena_content_annotation/README.md

 INSDC Countries + Geography.xlsx  - as a multisheet spreadsheet

 This data came from CIA Factbook and UN WHO web pages.
-These were collected in July 2024 by Samuel Woollard during his work experience.
+These were collected in July 2024 by Samuel Woollard during his work experience week.

 ### GDP.tsv
 | INSDC_country            |     GDP ($) |   Population |   GDP per capita ($) | Income Level   |   Year | Note |